jihadftouny/The-Void/README.md

 # The Void
  This is an experiment using purely Java.
-It is an interactive fiction (or text-RPG), where the player will descent through floors of a cyberpunk-fantasy themed city.
+It is an interactive fiction (or text-RPG), where the player will descent through floors of a cyberpunk-fantasy themed city
- :

  ## Features
  - Equipment with rarity system, which include Armors, Weapons, Trinkets and Usables
  - Random encounters: